 Migraine

-· Typically, the headaches affect one half of the head, are pulsating in nature, and last from two to 72 hours.
+Migraine is a primary headache disorder characterized by recurrent headaches that are moderate to severe.
+Typically, the headaches affect one half of the head, are pulsating in nature, and last from two to 72 hours.

 · Associated symptoms may include nausea, vomiting, and sensitivity to light, sound, or smell.